NovemberFork/Protocols/GRILL/README.md

 # Burgers
 - Burger.sol is an erc-1155 contract
 - Burger claims are accumulated while tokens are staked in the Grill

+# Audit
+- This contract is currently being audited by Peckshield Inc: https://peckshield.com/